 7. Practical blockchain

 2019 was seen as a bust for blockchain, with many experts starting to give up on the idea that blockchain was going to expand as quickly or widely as originally thought.
 But according to IDC, blockchain will continue to advance toward 2020.
 Companies have spent over $1.5 billion on blockchain technology, with the number projected to grow to $11.7 billion by 2022.

 Nearly every decentralized transactional process can become more efficient and transparent using blockchain ledgers.
-The ledger creates a safe and secure way for data transactions to exist without a centrally located guarantor or “middle man.”
+The ledger creates a safe and secure way for data transactions to existing without a centrally located guarantor or “middle man.”
 Currently making the most traction in the finance industry, Gartner predicts many uses cases for blockchain in 2020 and beyond, including gaming, retail, and healthcare.

 Blockchain will continue to expand from of cryptocurrency and become part of the core business platform, enabling transactional transparency across a wide variety of business functions.
 More businesses will continue to operate and sell blockchain solutions in both the private and public sector, like Consensys.
 Blockchain-as-a-Service, hybrid blockchain, and tokenization are just some of the many areas that Hacker Noon predicts will explode in the next upcoming year.

 As personalization moves into the medical industry, medicine and how patients are treated will continue to change.
 “Precision medicine” refers to enabling doctors to prescribe medicines and provide treatments more precisely by using data to make more informed decisions.
 The result is a more tailored, accurate, and efficient way of treating patients.